‘American Horror Story’ Season 7 Changes Again, Clinton And Trump Now In

 — Naomi Grossman (@naomiwgrossman) February 16, 2017

-Grossman would also fit the timeline of Ryan Murphy’s announcement, which he told Entertainment Weekly last year that he would be focusing on characters from Season 4, Freak Show, in Season 7.
+Grossman would also fit the timeline of Ryan Murphy’s announcement, as he told Entertainment Weekly last year that he would be focusing on characters from Season 4, Freak Show, in Season 7.

 [Featured Image by FX]